ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/joy.md

 ## Activity: Sharing Joy with a Friend

 1. Connect with a friend.
 It does not need to be a "close friend".
-In fact, this gets a bit closer.
+In fact, this gets us a bit closer.
 2. Set a "meeting".
 In-person is best for connections, but zooms are good, too, and FaceTime.
 Phone chats are okay if that's the only option.
 3. Tell the friend that you read this blog, and this was a suggested activity to try.